Piano Sonata No. 21 (Beethoven): Movements

 The first and last movements of the sonata are the most substantial, each taking about 11 minutes to perform.
+The second movement only lasts about 4 minutes in performance.

 I. Allegro con brio

-The first movement is in sonata form: it has a repeated exposition with two subject groups, a development section, a recapitulation and a coda.
+The first movement is in sonata form and common time: it has a repeated exposition with two subject groups, a development section, a recapitulation and a coda.

 The movement opens with repeated pianissimo chords in a straightforward but anxious rhythm, devoid of melody for two bars:

 It then swiftly ascends, followed by a three-note descent in the middle register and a four-note descent in the upper.
 This phrase is then repeated starting on B♭ major – a whole tone lower – a device Beethoven also used for the opening of the Sonata No. 16 in G Major (Op.
 31 No. 1).
 After a half cadence to the dominant (G major), the opening phrase returns again but this time in a tremolo variation.

 The second subject group, marked dolce, is a chordal theme in E major, the mediant key.
 Modulation to the mediant for the second subject area is another feature shared by this sonata and the Sonata No. 16.
 Beethoven would employ the same shift again in later works (in the Hammerklavier Sonata, for example).

 For the recapitulation, Beethoven transposes the second subject into A major, quickly changing into A minor and then back to C major for the coda.

 II.
 Introduzione.
 Adagio molto

 The Introduzione is a short Adagio in 6/8 time that serves as an introduction to the third movement.
 This replaced an earlier, longer middle movement, later published as the Andante favori, WoO 57.
-The music gradually gets more agitated before calming down to segue into the rondo.
+The music gradually gets more agitated before calming down to transition into the rondo third movement.
+Beethoven would later repeat this procedure in his later piano sonatas, notably the Appassionata and Les Adieux.